ShobaS/Daily-Log/log.md

 Day 90:
 Worked on the drum machine challenge.
 I believe to have a clear idea of how to work and continue with the work.

+Day 91:
+Tried fcc react challenges.
+Still unable to continue with the drum machine.
+Feeling its really difficult.Not having any clue on how to continue it :(